chebelok/Technical-Test/README.md

 A simple Spring Boot + MongoDB REST API that allows users to create, update, delete, and list notes with filtering, sorting, and word statistics.

+## Requirements
+It is necessary to have docker and docker compose installed, otherwise it would not be possible to run tests.

 ## Run the Application (via Docker)